neleotto03/nele-otto-tb-ii/README.md

 ## How GrandHelp works

-1. **Registration**: Seniors and volunteers create profiles with essential information.
+1. **Registration**: Seniors and volunteers create profiles with essential information and profile pictures.
 2. **Request Assistance**: Seniors post requests for tasks like companionship or shopping.
 3. **Matching**: An algorithm matches seniors with nearby volunteers based on location proximity.
 4. **Assistance**: Volunteers accept requests, assist seniors, and confirm completion.